JVital2013/goestools-win/README.md

 - goesproc
 - goeslrit
 - lritdump
+- areadump
 - goespackets
+- packetinfo
 - benchmark
 - compute_sync_words
+- dcsdump - Old DCS lrit files only.
+New ones don't work on Linux either.
+- unzip - Can extract zips with a single file in it, like the data section of NWS/EMWIN lrit image files.
+For debugging purporses

 ### Untested
 - goesproc with GOES-N data - goesproc has been validated against GOES-R data only
- - dcsdump
- - areadump
- - packetdump
- - packetinfo
- - unzip
+- packetdump - takes samples into STDIN and does some analysis - little used debug tool that can't easily be used AFAIK

 ### Does not work
- - goesemwin (no longer needed as there are no GOES-N satellites with LRIT/EMWIN active - EMWIN for GOES-R works fine via goesproc)
+- goesemwin (no longer needed as there are no GOES-N satellites with LRIT/EMWIN active.
+EMWIN for GOES-R works fine via goesproc)

 ## Compiling
 May the odds be ever in your favor